shailesh097/obsidian/Books/Machine Learning Simplified/Supervised Learning.md

 ### 4.4.
 Visualizing the Decision Regions
 In the aforementioned Figure 1, each region/cluster of the same color is called *decision region* for each class and the curve that makes up the boundary between these decision regions is called *decision boundary*.

-## 5. Evulating the Prediction Function
+## 5. Evaluating the Prediction Function
 We start by defining a numeric metric that tells us how good a classifier function is on a data set.
 First, we evulate our classifier function on the dataset we trained it on and secondly, we test it on a new dataset.

 We find out that our function performed exceptionally well on our training dataset.
 Which is not a realistic estimation of real world error.
 This problem is called overfitting.